Public Information Act

 To whom must a request be directed?

-A written request for information should be forwarded to the Coordinator of Records Management for handling.
+A written request for information should be forwarded to the Records Manager for handling.

 Texas State Technical College